ianpatrickbuss/pitchingfork/README.md

 ## Goals

-- [ ] Allow user to load previous questions to review progress
+- [ ] Allow user to load previous answers to review progress
+- [ ] Allow user to save data to an account
+- [x] Allow user to select which range(s) they want to be quizzed on
 - [x] Give user option to save data locally as CSV file
 - [x] Show a graphical breakdown of answers
 - [x] Implement a score feature